SimonPop/lanterns/content/genomic-fundational-models.md

 # Introduction

 Foundation models are a common feature of language modeling.
-Architectures such as BERT and GPT have proved themselves over the last years.
+Architectures such as BERT and GPT have proved themselves over the last years as generalist families of models able to solve a wide range of problems.

-Inspired by this work, several research projects are attempting to apply the same ideas to a new type of data: DNA sequences.
+Inspired by this work, several research projects are attempting to apply the same ideas to another type of data: DNA sequences.

 # From text to DNA

-One may ask why using NLP-born techniques in the field of genomics relevant.
+One may ask why using NLP-born techniques in the field of genomics is relevant.

 This is due both to the nature of the task as well as the availability of data to perform it.

 ## The nucleic acid sequence